WRITING

 Dissertation

-Powers of Practice: Michel Foucault and the Politics of Asceticism.
-Available here
+Powers of Practice: Michel Foucault and the Politics of Asceticism (Available here)

-Recipient of the APSA Leo Strauss Award for Best Dissertation in a Topic of Political Philosophy
+Recipient of the APSA Leo Strauss Award

-“Training the Philosopher King: Ancient Models of Political Action in Hannah Arendt and Michel Foucault.”
-Journal of the Philosophy of History (2024, forthcoming).
+Training the Philosopher King: Ancient Models of Political Action in Hannah Arendt and Michel Foucault.”
+Journal of the Philosophy of History, 18(3) (November 2024), 365-391.

 The Aristotelean Ethic and the Spirit of Neoliberalism: Askesis and Capitalism Today,” in Mythogenesis, Interdiscursivity, Ritual.
 Ed.
 Burkhard Fehr and Panagiotis Roilos (Leiden/Boston: Brill, August 2024), 430-456.